hmt70/git--basics/readme.md

 Git Basics
 .............
-I'm learning the basic of Git and GIthub so just for exprement
+I'm learning the basic of Git and GIthub so just for exprement.